pavelvasev/38parrots/examples/reachable-set/1-reachable-set.md

 ![](http://showtime.lact.in/resizer_st/fit/240/240//files/visual/2020-03-14/2020-03-14-at-16-53-20.png)
 ![](http://showtime.lact.in/resizer_st/fit/240/240//files/visual/2020-03-14/2020-03-14-at-16-53-56.png)

-We implemented clipping and other tools as a "plugins", which might be activated by user (the Extras button).
+We used clipping and other tools as a "plugins", which might be activated by user (the Extras button).
 These tools are now added to core of 38parrots and are available for all users of all tasks.

 The result of applying of these tools is visible on following pictures.